 The school day

-Students are taught in five, sixty minute lessons during the day with break and lunch following periods 2 and 4 respectively.
-All students have a 20 minute registration session with their form tutor and form group and a 30-minute lunch time.
+All students have a 30-minute registration session with their form tutor and form group and a 30-minute lunch time.
 Similarly, to breaktimes, lunch time is split to enable students a better lunch time experience.

 13.50 – 14.50 Period 5

-Assemblies take place every week on a 2 week rotation.
-Week one is Year group assemblies and week 2 is house assemblies.
+Assemblies take place every week on a 2-week rotation.
+Week one is year group assemblies and week 2 is house assemblies.
 These focus on a breadth of content such as Paulet Character, British Values, PSHE (Personal Social Health Economic education) and other topical issues that arise in the world around us.

-Students can take part in a school production, grow vegetables, look after our chickens, be in the technology club, play for a sports team, go to homework club, read in the library and much more at lunch times and after school.
+Students can take part in a school production, look after our chickens, be in the technology club, play for a sports team, go to homework club, read in the library, play chess, attend gaming or coding club and much much more.
 The best place to see these events is on our Pinboard which can be accessed from our webpage.

-Students in year 10 and 12 this year can also work towards the Duke of Edinburgh Bronze and Silver Awards.
+Students in year 10/11 and 12/13 this year can also work towards the Duke of Edinburgh Bronze and Silver Awards.
 We currently have over 100 students to start the program this year.
 Students can access financial support for this program if they receive free school meals.

 Transition to Key Stage 3

 Students in year 7 and 8 experience a broad range of subjects which are detailed in the table below.
 Most subjects are taught in form groups.
-Students have 3 hours per week in English and a one hour literacy hour which is taught in the library.
-Part of the literacy hour is focused on reading and we run a program called Accelerated Reader which sets all students appropriate reading for them to make at least good progress.
+Students have 6 hours per fortnight in English and a one hour literacy hour which is taught in the library.
+Part of the literacy hour is focused on reading and we run a program called Accelerated Reader which sets all students appropriate reading for them to make at least good progress

 |Year 7 and 8||Mixed ability taught in tutor groups||Ability sets||Carousels|